ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 - The java garbage collector is responsible for cleaning up dereferenced objects.
 If your objects aren't being freed when you click the `Perform GC` button in java visual VM, then you still have references to them somewhere.

 - Some things need to be closed before/on garbage collection, for example sockets.
 Java's `finalize()` method is called just before the object is GC'd, and can be used to close anything that needs closing.

-- The JVisualVM can also be connected to a client running on an instrument machine through JMX, the port used for JMX is dynamic and can be found by looking through the client logs.

 - Good luck :)